nguyenvinh2/quotes/README.md

         }

 You may use a different JSON file by specifying a different path string in the main method of the App.
+In this case, also update the path it is being written to using the API.

 run ./gradlew run to get a random quote from the console.